Seraaron/agora/srd/KISSing.md

 With those questions in mind, you may decide _not to KISS_ after all and to simply accept your fate if that makes for a more appealing story. _But this decision is yours and yours alone_.
 Failure still has [[Difficulties and Consequences|consequences]], even if you chose that failure for yourself.

-### Only KISS if you _need_ to
+### Only KISS if You _Need_ to

 Aside from the great narrative effects of KISSing dice, a useful side-effect is that **these rules generally speed up gameplay when KISSes wouldn't be necessary**.
-There is a natural tendency to want to draw on every advantage and 'fire on all cylinders' all-the-time while playing games; but since _KISSes happen after the main roll_, and the target number of successes you need to pass is always pre-established, **you may get the successes you need without needing to KISS**.
+There is a natural tendency to want to draw on every advantage and to 'fire on all cylinders' at all times while playing games, but since _KISSes happen after the main roll_ and the target number of successes you need to pass is always pre-established, **you may find the success you want without needing to KISS**.